theodora-tech/scretcher/README.md

 * **Scrape portfolio companies data** (from the public page): `just scrape-portfolio-companies-data`.
 This will download the scraped data in jsonlines to the `./data` folder in this repo.
 * **Process and enrich the company data**: `just enrich-portfolio-data`

+# Limitations

+* We assume that company names match exactly, which is fragile, but gets the job done
+* The way to get unique organizations from the organization data is very fragile, but gets the jobs done